Seriously Awkward: Protect older teenagers

-Firebird- first West End play about child sexual exploitation, showing half a mile from Parliament
+Firebird - the first West End play about child sexual exploitation, shown half a mile from Parliament

 The Children’s Society is proud to have worked in association with Hampstead Theatre Productions and Tim Johanson to bring Firebird - a thrilling play tacking child sexual exploitation - to a West End audience at Trafalgar Studios.

 We hope that everyone who saw Firebird will take action as part of our urgent Seriously Awkward campaign to help us get teenagers the protection, help and justice they deserve.